BleekerLab/snakemake_rnaseq/README.md

 # Description

 A snakemake pipeline for the analysis of RNA-seq data.
+It processes RNA-seq fastq files and delivers a raw and a normalised count tables.

 ## Aim
 To align, count and normalize counts using single or paired-end Illumina RNA-seq data.